Cooperative video game: Console co-op gaming

 Early-generation home consoles typically did not offer co-op options, due to technical limitations which hindered the increased graphics required for simultaneous co-op play.
-Though consoles from the second generation of video games onward typically had controller ports for two-player games, most systems did not have the computing or graphical power for simultaneous play, leading most games that billed "2-player gameplay" as a feature to merely be the single player game with alternating players.
+Though consoles from the second generation of video games onward typically had controller ports for two-player games, most systems did not have the computing or graphical power for simultaneous play, leading most games that billed "2-player gameplay" as a feature to merely include the single player game mode with alternating players.

 During this early era, many video games which featured co-op play (including beat 'em ups such as Double Dragon) were ported to less advanced home systems.
 Alternating play replaced the arcade's co-op play in the NES version (although Double Dragon II and III, for the same system, did retain their co-op gameplay).
 Most other titles featuring two-player were head-to-head sports titles.
 Though most of the console beat 'em ups were arcade ports, original franchises such as Streets of Rage and River City Ransom also became popular.

-In the run-and-gun shooter genre, Contra was more successful in its NES incarnation than it was in the arcades in the North American market, and is now considered one of the most popular co-op games ever.
+In the run-and-gun shooter genre, Contra was more successful in its NES incarnation than it was in the arcades in the North American market.
 Gunstar Heroes for the Sega Genesis and the Metal Slug series for the Neo Geo were also well-received titles.

 Electronic Arts has produced key co-op sports games, including the original NHL Hockey (1991) and Madden NFL (1990) installments on the Sega Genesis.
 These games allowed two players or more to play against the CPU.
-These franchises are arguably the most successful co-op sports games.